Understanding the Trans and Non-Binary Participation Policy

 The average age for girls to start puberty is 11, while for boys the average age is 12.
 Since the policy is about creating fairness assessed through averages between sexes, it is appropriate, and proportionate, to introduce the policy at the average age for boys' puberty, and therefore 12 years old.

-Trans boys (players recorded female at birth) will be able to compete in the Female category so long as they have not or are not currently undertaking androgenising substances such as hormone treatment.
+Trans boys (players recorded female at birth) will be able to compete in the Female category so long as they have not completed or are not currently undertaking gender-affirming hormone therapy.

 For any support on questions relating to trans youth players or exemptions, please contact trans.policy@englandhockey.co.uk.